 Pesticides are very effective, and while they are commonly available, residents who live in densely populated areas might not want to apply chemicals to areas that are shared with other humans, pets, and children.
 Several impacted townships in New Jersey have shared more natural ways to manage the pests without using chemicals.
 Several of the recommendations from the Townships of Bordentown, Montgomery, and Princeton are below.

 Vinegar kills spotted lanternflies on contact.
 While vinegar can be diluted, it is most effective when sprayed directly onto the pest, regardless of its life stage.
-Spray on or near weeds you do not care about, because vinegar may also harm the underlying plant.
+Vinegar may also harm the underlying plant, so be mindful of where you’re spraying.

 A solution of insecticidal soap can be sprayed directly on any lifestage of the lanternfly.
 Applying a mist of the solution where there is evidence of an infestation is an effective way of killing the pests in a wide surface area.
 Another use of insecticidal soap is to mix it with apple vide vinegar in a jar and place it outdoors near the infested area with the lid off.
 The pests will be attracted to the solution, which is toxic to them.